 A number of common questions are answered.
-The FAQ is divided into sections, loosely corresponding to the user forum.
+The FAQ is divided into sections.

 General questions, system requirements, etc.

 How/when was Gekko started?

 Gekko was started in 2008, first used for solving the EMMA model.
 From 2009 and onwards, Gekko has also been used to solve the ADAM model and others, including quarterly models, and Gekko is also being used to analyze GAMS models.
 In addition, Gekko is being used as a data management system.